 Printed in Florence by the Italian-German duo Lorenzo Morgiani and Johannes Petri, it is also the first arithmetic to accompany problems with pictorial illustrations.
 For example, the illustration of the felled tree in the bottom right of the spread, asks students to solve a problem requiring them to make use of the Pythagorean theorem [a2 + b2 = c2].
 The problem asks at what height above the ground must a 50 braccia (unit of length/distance) tree be cut, so that its tip lands on the opposite bank at a distance of 30 braccia?
 Go!

 In England, despite its early foray into vernacular printing, the first English-language arithmetic did not appear until the sixteenth century.
 The earliest surviving was printed in 1525 by Rychard Fakes in London.
 Fortuitously, the sole surviving page is its colophon which also reveals that it’s a translation of a French arithmetic.

 These incredibly popular books continued to be printed in their tens of thousands well into the sixteenth century.
 And we have not mentioned other kinds of math books, like those of Regiomontanus (brilliant mathematician, astronomer & printer!) in Nuremberg, or the first printed edition of Euclid’s Elements, published in Venice in 1482 (again by Ratdolt) and Luca Pacioli’s 615-page Summa de arithmetica, geometria…, first printed in Venice by Paganinus de Paganinis in November 1494 – that was instrumental in promoting the use of the double-entry accounting system.

-The fifteenth century, that witnessed the revolution in mass communication that was the typographic book, sent these hand-printed math texts to all four corners of the earth, confounding and inspiring hundreds of generations, igniting scientific revolution and launching our very modern world.
+The printing revolution sent these hand-printed math texts to all four corners of the earth, confounding and inspiring hundreds of generations, igniting scientific revolution and launching our very modern world.